Managing type 2 diabetes with V-Go

-V-Go is designed to fit easily into your life while delivering insulin much like your body is supposed to*—providing a steady rate of insulin 24 hours a day (basal) and enabling you to give yourself a dose of insulin during mealtimes (bolus).3 And V-Go is discreet, so nobody will know you’re even wearing it.4
+V-Go is designed to fit easily into your life and help you manage type 2 diabetes by delivering a steady rate of insulin 24 hours a day (basal).3* V-Go also enables you to give yourself a dose of insulin during mealtimes (bolus).3 And V-Go is discreet, so nobody will know you’re even wearing it.4

 *If you follow the V-Go Instructions for Patient Use.